 100% Cotton Lab Coats

-Cotton lab coats are incredibly comfy, lightweight, and long-lasting.
-It's the preferred material for lab coats by most scientists and is often required for college chemistry lab.
+Cotton lab coats (like these) are incredibly comfy, lightweight, and long-lasting.
+It's the preferred material for lab coats by many scientists and is often required for college chemistry lab.
 Cotton is a breathable fabric, although it is frequently combined with polyester since it wrinkles readily.
 It may also come with fire-resistant (FR) coatings, however, industrial laundering and acids can degrade this coating.
 It sometimes has a stain-release finish, but this can also deteriorate over time.

 ✅Pros: Good for freshman chemistry lab, clinical settings, and research laboratories where there is some work with flammables, heat, and flame, and where splash resistance to acids is not a concern.
 Usually the most comfortable fabric.